openbridge/openbridge.github.io/pipeline.md

 If you attempt to send a file that matches a blocked file then the transfer will not be allowed.

+## Do Not Process
+Normally data delivered to the SFTP server will be routed to the target data warehouse.
+However, there is one exception.
+Any files placed into a `testing` directory will be ignored.
+By default each user has a `/testing` folder generated for them upon login.
+This is a safe place to upload files without the risk of the data flowing down stream to the data warehouse.

 ## Hidden Files

 Hidden files are not allowed on the server.
 Hidden files have a dot prefix `.` in the file name.
 For example, `.file.txt` or `.foo` would be considered hidden files and be blocked.